 United States Naval Support Activity (NSA) Souda Bay is located at the Hellenic Air Force Base near the village of Mouzouras, 17km east of the city of Hania.
 The base is strategically located on the north-west coast of the Greek island of Crete.

-NSA Souda Bay provides operational support to the US, allied and coalition forces deployed within the United States European Command (EUCOM) / US Central Command (CENTCOM) / US Africa Command (AFRICOM) AOR.
+NSA Souda Bay provides operational support to the US, allied, and coalition forces deployed within the US European Command (EUCOM) / US Central Command (CENTCOM) / US Africa Command (AFRICOM) AOR.

-NSA Souda Bay is home to around 750 assigned military and civilian personnel.
-The base ensures the combat readiness of assigned units, including ships, aircraft and detachments.
+NSA Souda Bay is home to approximately 750 assigned military and civilian personnel.
+The base ensures the combat readiness of assigned units, including ships, aircraft, and detachments.

 Strategic location on Crete’s north-west coast

 NSA Souda Bay lies on the circular shaped Akrotiri peninsula.
-It is spread over an area of about 110 acres on the northern part of the air base.
+It is spread over an area of approximately 110 acres on the northern part of the airbase.
 The facility is chunked with the Hellenic Air Force Base.

 Most of the north and south coast of the Souda Bay harbour is occupied by the Hellenic Naval Base and the port village of Souda.
 The base is camouflaged by mountain ranges.

-The US Navy’s presence at Souda Bay was first found in 1957, when Advance Aviation Base (AVB) ship USS Alameda County (AVB 1) was stationed in Souda Bay to support fleet units deployed at this eastern Mediterranean island.
+The US Navy’s presence at Souda Bay was first found in 1957 when Advance Aviation Base (AVB) ship USS Alameda County (AVB 1) was stationed in Souda Bay to support fleet units deployed at the eastern Mediterranean island.

-US Naval Detachment, Souda Bay was established in May 1969 with a staff of 13 members.
+US Naval Detachment, Souda Bay was established in May 1969 with 13 staff members.
 It was a detachment of Naval Air Facility Sigonella, Sicily.
 The detachment accommodated 93 enlisted personnel and three officers by August 1972.